 FOUNDER(S) | Natalie Yaffe

-The Box London is a permanent warehouse space dedicated to fashion retail events, at the moment only in East London.
+The Box London is a permanent warehouse space dedicated to fashion retail events, only in East London.

-The Box London hosts a busy calendar of weekly sample sales from luxury brands such as Fiorucci, Anya Hindmarch, and Bella Freud to name a few.
+The Box London hosts a busy calendar of weekly sample sales from designer labels and streetwear brands such as Fiorucci, Anya Hindmarch, and Bella Freud, to name a few.

 FOUNDER(S) | Grace Beverley